wscott/fplan/README.md

 ## Installing

-This program is written in Python and assumes the packages SciPy and toml are installed.
+This program is written in Python and can be installed locally with `pip install --user .`.

-run `pip install --user toml scipy numpy` to install these libraries on most machines.
+I am new to Python packaging so hints to make this easier for people are appreciated

 ## Usage

 * Copy `sample.toml` to a new file
 * Edit with your information
-* run `python3 ./fplan.py NEW.toml`
+* run `fplan NEW.toml`

 ## Output